MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

-Making a safer abstraction over the bindings struct `file` would be even better, ~~but deemed out of scope, the rust-api now communicates that lseek takes a reference to a file that should not be mutated (it can safely be mutated with synchronization, again out of scope)~~, an offset, and a `Whence`-enum which can only be one of 5 types.
+Making a safer abstraction over the bindings struct `file` would be even better, ~~but deemed out of scope, the rust-api now communicates that lseek takes a reference to a file that should not be mutated (it can safely be mutated with synchronization, again out of scope)~~, an offset, and a `Whence`-enum which can only be one of 5 values.

 ---